iSplasher/isomorphic-logger/README.md

 logger.channel(createConsoleProcessor());
 logger.channel(errorLogger);

-logger.log('Foo'); // This is logged in the console only
+logger.log("Foo"); // This is logged in the console only

-logger.error('Oh snap!') // This is logged in the console and send to Sentry
+logger.error("Oh snap!"); // This is logged in the console and send to Sentry
 ```

 ### Available Processors